ABV Calculator ABV Calculator: Alcohol by Volume for Beer & Cocktails

 Attenuation

-Calculate the alcohol percentage in beer in a few simple steps:
+Calculate the alcohol percentage in your beer in four steps:

-1. Measure Original Gravity (OG): Take a hydrometer reading of your wort before fermentation begins.
+1. Measure Original Gravity (OG): Take a hydrometer reading of your wort before fermentation.
 This shows fermentable sugar potential.

 2. Measure Final Gravity (FG): After fermentation is complete, take another reading.
-The drop from OG shows how much sugar became alcohol.
+The drop from OG to FG shows how much sugar converted to alcohol.

-4. Calculate: Click to see ABV%, alcohol weight, and attenuation.
+4. Click Calculate ABV — see ABV%, alcohol weight for your batch, and fermentation attenuation.

-For accurate readings, ensure your hydrometer is calibrated and measurements are temperature‑corrected (typically 60°F / 15.6°C).
+For accurate readings, ensure your hydrometer is calibrated and temperature‑corrected (typically 60°F / 15.6°C).
+Use our Hydrometer Temperature Correction tool if needed.

 Understanding Your Results

-ABV is the standard measurement for alcohol content.
-It shows what percentage of your beer’s total volume is pure ethanol.
-Most commercial lagers range 4–6% ABV; session beers run lower; imperial and barrel‑aged styles can exceed 12%.
+ABV is the universal standard for alcohol content — the percentage of your drink’s total volume that is pure ethanol.
+Most commercial lagers range 4–6% ABV; session beers run 3–4%; imperial and barrel-aged styles can exceed 12%.

 Attenuation

-Attenuation = percent of fermentable sugars your yeast consumed.
-Higher attenuation usually means a drier, thinner beer with higher alcohol.
+Attenuation is the percentage of fermentable sugars your yeast consumed.
+Higher attenuation means a drier, more alcoholic beer.

 Common Beer Styles by ABV